-where we defined $\mu = E(\hat{\mathcal{T}}_n^{\rm cyc}) = E(\hat{\mathcal{T}}) + \Gamma_x^{-1}$ and $ \Delta^2 = {\rm var}(\hat{\mathcal{T}}_n^{\rm cyc}) = {\rm var}(\hat{\mathcal{T}}) +\Gamma_x^{-2}$ as the mean and variance of $\hat{\mathcal{T}}^{\rm cyc}$.
-Residence times $\hat{\tau}_x$ are taken to be exponentially distributed with parameter $\Gamma_x$, and since they are statistically independent from $\hat{Q}$ and $\hat{\mathcal{T}}$, it follows that ${\rm cov}(\hat{Q},\hat{\mathcal{T}}^{\rm cyc})={\rm cov}(\hat{Q},\hat{\mathcal{T}})$.
+where we defined $\mu = E(\hat{T}_n^{\rm cyc}) = E(\hat{T}) + \Gamma_x^{-1}$ and $ \Delta^2 = {\rm var}(\hat{T}_n^{\rm cyc}) = {\rm var}(\hat{T}) +\Gamma_x^{-2}$ as the mean and variance of $\hat{T}^{\rm cyc}$.
+Residence times $\hat{\tau}_x$ are taken to be exponentially distributed with parameter $\Gamma_x$, and since they are statistically independent from $\hat{Q}$ and $\hat{T}$, it follows that ${\rm cov}(\hat{Q},\hat{T}^{\rm cyc})={\rm cov}(\hat{Q},\hat{T})$.

-The results in Eqs.~\eqref{fcs-current} and~\eqref{fcs-diffusion} are one of the main achievements of the excursion framework.
-It provides a decomposition of the FCS noise using only statistics at the level of excursions.
-With the tools developed in this section, such as Eqs.~\eqref{average_excursion_time},~\eqref{variance_excursion_time},~\eqref{mean_Q},~\eqref{second_moment_Q}, and~\eqref{EQT}, the average current and the noise can be readily computed.
+The results in Eqs.~\eqref{fcs-current} and~\eqref{fcs-diffusion} are one of the main achievements of the excursion framework. {First, it provides a way to compute steady state quantities in FCS by looking at statistics of individual excursions, which are subtrajectories and therefore easier to treat.
+Second, it unravels a decomposition of the FCS noise into three distinct components, shedding light into the mechanisms behind noise generation in classical stochastic dynamics.
+Investigating this further, and especially under the lenses of uncertainty relations, can provide fundamental insights into the nature of current precision.} With the tools developed in this section, such as Eqs.~\eqref{average_excursion_time},~\eqref{variance_excursion_time},~\eqref{mean_Q},~\eqref{second_moment_Q},~\eqref{variance}, and~\eqref{EQT}, the average current and the noise can be readily computed.